 On June 22, 2007, the legislation to implement the SIFT Tax received Royal Assent and became law.
-See "General Development of the Fund - Developments in 2007 - Other Matters - Changes to Taxation of Income Trusts".
+See "General Development of the Fund - Change to Taxation of Income Trusts".
 Pembina expects that the implementation of the SIFT Tax will result in adverse tax consequences to Pembina and certain Unitholders (including most particularly Unitholders that are tax deferred or non-residents of Canada) and may impact the level of cash distributions from the Fund to its Unitholders.
 In particular:

-- the Fund will be required to pay taxes, or higher amounts of taxes, in the future or in years earlier than it would under existing tax laws, which could decrease the amount of cash distributions available to unitholders; - the ongoing structure of the Fund and its subsidiaries, including whether the Fund and its subsidiaries will continue to operate under the income trust model or convert to another model, including a corporate form, and the tax implications to the Fund, its subsidiaries and its unitholders as a result of any change on the Fund's structure; - the ability of the Fund to pay monthly cash distributions and the amount of such distributions could be adversely affected; - at the current time, Pembina does not expect the SIFT Tax to have a material impact on its debt covenants; and - the trading price and liquidity of the Trust Units may be adversely affected.
+- the Fund will be required to pay taxes, or higher amounts of taxes, in the future or in years earlier than it would have prior to the SIFT Tax becoming law, which could decrease the amount of cash distributions available to Unitholders; - the ongoing structure of the Fund and its subsidiaries, including whether the Fund and its subsidiaries will continue to operate under the income trust model or convert to another model, including a corporate form, and the tax implications to the Fund, its subsidiaries and its Unitholders as a result of any change on the Fund's structure; - the ability of the Fund to pay monthly cash distributions and the amount of such distributions could be adversely affected; - at the current time, Pembina does not expect the SIFT Tax to have a material impact on its debt covenants; and - the trading price and liquidity of the Trust Units may be adversely affected.

 Management of Pembina believes that the SIFT Tax has reduced, and may further reduce, the value of the Trust Units, which may increase the cost to the Fund of raising capital in the public capital markets.
 In addition, management of Pembina believes that the SIFT Tax: (a) has substantially, if not completely, eliminated any competitive advantage that the Fund and other Canadian income trusts have enjoyed relative to their corporate peers in raising capital in a tax efficient manner; and (b) may place the Fund and other Canadian income trusts at a competitive disadvantage relative to certain of their industry competitors, including non-taxable pension entities and U.S. master limited partnerships and limited liability companies, which will continue to not be subject to entity level taxation.
 The SIFT Tax may also make the Trust Units less attractive as consideration for acquisitions in the future.
 As a result, it may become more difficult for Pembina to compete effectively for acquisition opportunities.
-There can be no assurance that Pembina will be able to generate sufficient tax pools and/or reorganize its legal and tax structure in order to mitigate, in whole or in part, the expected impact of the SIFT Tax.

-Additionally, as described under "General Development of the Fund - Developments in 2007 - Other Matters - Changes to Taxation of Income Trusts" any "undue expansion" beyond certain "normal growth" parameters could result in the transition period being terminated with the loss of the benefit to the Fund of that transitional period.
+Additionally, as described under "General Development of the Fund - Change to Taxation of Income Trusts" any "undue expansion" beyond certain "normal growth" parameters could result in the transition period being terminated with the loss of the benefit to the Fund of that transitional period.
 As a result, the adverse tax consequences resulting from the SIFT Tax could be borne sooner than January 1, 2011.